 Each OCTA department generates its own performance data used for detection of trends or problems prior to the development of major safety concerns.
-It is the task of OCTA's SMS Program Manager to monitor and measure the safety performance of the agency's operations through data provided from all OCTA departments and to report to the CSO and the PTASP SMS Committee quarterly.
+It is the task of OCTA's SMS Program Manager to monitor and measure the safety performance of the agency's operations through data provided from all OCTA departments and to report to the Chief Safety Officer and the PTASP SMS Committee quarterly.

-ORIGAMI is an electronic tool used to track and monitor safety data and objective performance.
-ORIGAMI is a database that tracks an occurrence or condition, identifies the responsible party, and tracks an item's corrective/preventive actions to closure.
+OCTA's Occurrence Tracking System (OTS) is an electronic tool used to track and monitor safety data and objective performance.
+The OTS is a database that tracks an occurrence or condition, identifies the responsible party, and tracks an item's corrective/preventive actions to closure.

-Selected data is accumulated and analyzed for ongoing trending and performance measurements, including fatalities, injuries to passengers and/or OCTA personnel, system reliability, and other safety related events.
-The SMS Program Manager reports the results of such data quarterly at the SMS/PTASP Committee meeting and Joint Labor Management Safety Committee.
+Selected data is accumulated and analyzed for ongoing trending and performance measurement, including fatalities, injuries to passengers and/or OCTA personnel, system reliability, and other safety related events.
+The SMS Program Manager reports the results of such data quarterly at the SMS/PTASP Committee meeting.